ADITISHARMA-22/Arudino-project/README.md

-Led blinker project made with the help of arduino.
+LED blinker project made with the help of arduino.